How to Prepare for Preschool

-Starting preschool can be an exciting time.
-It can also be a time filled with anxiety and questions, especially for parents.
-Here are a few tips to help you prepare your child to start preschool and help to alleviate any lingering concerns that you as a parent might have.
+Starting preschool can be an exciting time, filled with anxiety and questions, especially for parents.
+Here are four tips to help you prepare your child to start preschool and help to alleviate any lingering concerns that you as a parent might have.

 1. Drive by the school